FAQs:Why is my doctor hostile about my diet?

 Most of an MD's income doesn't come directly from patients.
 It comes from insurance providers, who may refuse to cover non-standard therapies.

 Preventative and pre-emptive treatment is often also not in-plan (in large part because little preventative advice has been effective, and as we see with WB, effective dietary advice is pretty simple and doesn't require 12 years of training).
-The various medical specialties have consequently allowed themselves to be painted into an acute care corner - fix on failure.
+The various medical specialties have consequently allowed themselves herded into a posture of fix on failure.

 Yes, a dietary revolt by the general public is going to dramatically reduce the demand for MDs, but most of those MDs haven't seen that far ahead, and that's not what's on their minds when you bring up diet.Post Grad Lesson 2: Fix on Failure

 As Dr. Davis has said several times on his blog, consensus medicine has allowed itself to get painted into an acute care corner.
 It tries (and all too often fails) to fix things only after they've spun out of control.
 Prevention is not on the menu, both because it's not compensated by insurance, and also because the consensus guidance offered is not correlated with healthy outcomes.

 When I asked my GP (now retired) to order up proper lipid testing (that actually measures small LDL) and proper thyroid testing (that actually directly measures thyroid function, and not pituitary reaction), he admitted that he had never written such an order, and wouldn't know how to read the results.Post Grad Lesson 4: union loyalty